DrSensor/granular-licensing-example/README.md

 ---
-SPDX-License-Identifier: Apache-2.0 OR ISC
+SPDX-License-Identifier: MIT OR ISC
-LICENSE: Apache-2.0 OR ISC
+LICENSE: MIT OR ISC
 ---

 # test-dual-license 🤷